AndrewJBateman/ionic-angular-sqlite/README.md

 ## Code Examples

-* `database.service.ts` function to get details of a Developer from the database
+* `database.service.ts` function to get details of a developer from the database.

 ```typescript
 getDeveloper(id): Promise<Dev> {